Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Seed germination is dependent on seed size and whether or not favorable conditions are present.

+In gymnosperms, the two sperm cells transferred from the pollen do not develop seed by double fertilization, but one sperm nucleus unites with the egg nucleus and the other sperm is not used.
+Sometimes each sperm fertilizes an egg cell and one zygote is then aborted or absorbed during early development.
 The seed is composed of the embryo and tissue from the mother plant, which also form a cone around the seed in coniferous plants such as pine and spruce.
 The ovules after fertilization develop into the seeds.

 Food Storage in the Seed